kstenerud/concise-encoding/cbe-specification.md

  * Containers must be properly terminated with `end container` tags.
 Extra `end container` tags are invalid.
  * All map keys must have corresponding values.
 A key with a missing value is invalid.
  * Map keys must not be container types, the `nil` type, or values the resolve to NaN (not-a-number).
  * Maps must not contain duplicate keys.
-This includes numeric keys of different widths or types that resolve to the same value (for example: 16-bit 0x1000 and 32-bit 0x00001000 and 32-bit float 1000.0).
+This includes numeric keys of different widths or types that resolve to the same value (for example: 16-bit int 1000, 32-bit int 1000, float 1000.0).
  * An array's chunk length field must match the byte-length of its data.
 An invalid chunk length might not be directly detectable, but in such a case will likely lead to other invalid encodings due to array data being interpreted as other types.
  * All UTF-8 sequences must be complete and valid (no partial characters, unpaired surrogates, etc).
  * RESERVED types are invalid, and must not be used.